5 Mistakes & How to Fix Them When Blogging for Your Cannabis Business

 According to HubSpot’s Pamela Vaughan: “When it comes to business blogging, there’s no doubt that consistency is important.
 Just consider the fact that companies that increase blogging from 3-5 times/month to 6-8 times/month almost double their leads.”

 Identify and organize your tasks, then write several blog posts ahead of time.
 Create a content calendar that includes the topics and themes you want to include in your marketing strategy, the promotional channels you want to distribute your content across, and posting times for each.
 Once you have enough data, tweak it to get the most of your efforts.

 It also helps to automate your publishing schedule in order to stay consistent and take a lot of the work off your shoulders.
-If you’re interested in using an automation program such as later Later, you can use this link to sign up.
+If you’re interested in using an automation program such as Later (you can use this link to sign up for free).

 #2 - Not Leveraging The Benefits of Long-Form Content